eth-cscs/alps-uenv/docs/uenv-cp2k.md

 ### Using modules

-To build your version of QE do the following steps:
+To build your version of CP2K do the following steps:

 ```bash
 # Load the required modules